 Do not attempt to unclog drains at this point – the sewage water must be removed before the cause of the spill can be addressed

-CPR24 Restoration makes a lot more than deal with a nasty mess.
-We clean carpet, upholstery, decontaminate the affected areas, and perform water damage restoration.
+CPR24 Restoration makes a lot more than dealing with a nasty mess.
+We specialize in mold removal services and water damage restoration.
 If a sewage backup saturates the carpet and/or soaks into drywall, these materials will need to be replaced.
 Our professional crew works effectively and efficiently.
-They restore your home or business back to normal, preventing further contamination and letting you get back to business and enjoying life.
-CPR24 Restoration will work with you to determine what items are salvageable and what are not.
-They take preventative measures to assure that sewage contaminated waste is not tracked into non exposed areas.
-We recommend you to keep doors closed and barriers sealed off between the contaminated area and other rooms.
-Non-salvageable items will be removed and disposed of properly.
-But you have to know that if salvaged quickly, contents and personal items can be saved.
-For any emergency, you can have, feel free to call us at (416) 551-8287 or contact us via email at [email protected]
+They restore your home or business back to normal, preventing further mold presence and letting you get back to business and enjoying life.